 If you still find yourself needing an alternative solution, let’s explore bankruptcy.
 The sooner you file, the sooner you can get back on your feet and start rebuilding your credit.

-The benefit of a bankruptcy is having your debt discharged. (chapter 7) Things like credit card balances and medical bills can fall into this filing.
+The benefit of bankruptcy is having your debt discharged. (chapter 7) Things like credit card balances and medical bills can fall into this filing.
 These are the type of debts that are most likely to get out of hand during a crisis.

 This can give you more disposable income to maintain some kind of quality of life.
 During this time you can divide extra money to areas where you need it.
-A chapter 13 will buy you time if you have a job and creditors are garnishing your wages for debts you owe.
+Chapter 13 will buy you time if you have a job and creditors are garnishing your wages for debts you owe.

 Right now things are uncertain and we understand you are feeling an added level of stress.
 Our law firm will find the best option to help you and your family through COVID-19.
-We’ll be here with you every step of the way through bankruptcy case.
+We’ll be here with you every step of the way through a bankruptcy case.